tendermint/tendermint/docs/using-tendermint.rst

 By default, Tendermint will try to connect to an ABCI application on `127.0.0.1:46658 <127.0.0.1:46658>`__.
 If you have the ``dummy`` ABCI app installed, run it in another window.
-If you don't, kill tendermint and run an in-process version with
+If you don't, kill Tendermint and run an in-process version with

 ::